No results found. Try again with different words?

 Also, you do this manually by going to your WPML account.
 Log in, navigate to “My Account”, and click on “Register WPML on your sites” (Account > Sites).

 On the “Sites” page, click on the “Add new site” button.
 You will be asked to add your website URL and confirm if this is a development or production website.
-Once you click on “Finish”, you will see a code – copy this code to the wizard field on your website.
-Click “Continue” to move to the next step;

-Step 4 – At the fourth step, you should decide how you want to translate your website.
+Step 4 – In the fourth step, you should decide how you want to translate your website.
 You need to select if you want WPML to automatically create versions in all languages for all of your posts, pages, etc. (“Translate Everything”), or do you want to choose what to translate (“Translate Some”).

 If you choose “Translate Some”, you will also need to decide who will be allowed to do translations on the website.
 You can choose to allow it only for the administrator (“Only myself”) or to allow this for more users on your website (“Individual translators”).